-Competition records are available to owners of MHSA recorded points/horses, provided written request, signed by the recorded owner, is received by the MHSA.
+Competition records are available to owners of MHSA recorded points/horses, provided a written request, signed by the recorded owner, is received by the MHSA.

-Th MHSA will charge \$15 fee for all changes in status and/or duplicates of documents due to the less in the above sections.
+The MHSA will charge a \$15 fee for all changes in status and/or duplicates of documents due to the less in the above sections.